What is Records Management?

 Confidential information includes the following: social security numbers, medical records, investigation of alleged child abuse and neglect, juvenile court records, and student records.

-Small volumes of paper may be shredded at the Warehouse by using the small shredder there.
+Small volumes of paper may be shredded in departments by using a small shredder.
 For large volumes of paper, contact the UTHSC Accounting department for information on shredding companies with state contracts.
+Information Security occasionally offers a free Shred Day for the university.
+You can also contact them to see if one is coming soon.

 What is the difference between a fiscal year and a calendar year?

-To figure out when documents may be destroyed, you can either count backwards from the current year to determine which old documents may be destroyed or count forward from the year of the document to determine when a document created during that year will be eligible for destruction.
+To figure out when documents may be destroyed, you can either count backwards from the beginning of the current year (fiscal or calendar) to determine which old documents may be destroyed or count forward from the end of the year to determine when a document created during that year will be eligible for destruction.
 See the examples and spreadsheet calculator for more information.

 How long must we keep documentation for charges against state accounts?